ThomasCarstens/BotDrivestoWaypoint/README.md

 2 May: Project will be usable by 11 May :sunflower:

 ### Contributions are welcome
-:black_square_button: Suggestions will be listed here by 11 May
+:soon: Suggestions will be listed here by 11 May

 ### Project security
 :ballot_box_with_check: Upload project from ThomasCarstens PC